 Hallowed Fire: THE ART OF EVIE HONE

-This short documentary about renowned Irish cubist painter and stained glass artist Evie Hone Dublin was one of a series of artists’ profiles commissioned by the Cultural Relations Committee of the Irish Department of Foreign Affairs.
+This short documentary about renowned Irish cubist painter and stained glass artist Evie Hone was one of a series of artist profiles commissioned by the Cultural Relations Committee of the Irish Department of Foreign Affairs.
 Filmed at her Dublin studio in Marley Park in Rathfarnham in 1950, it explores the artist’s life, creative process and influences.
-In it Hone discusses her education and upbringing, and demonstrates the creation of a piece of stained glass in her workshop.
-Due probably to budgetary restrictions the film is shot mainly in black and white with colour stock being reserved to show some of her finest stain glass work at the end of the film.
+Hone discusses her education and upbringing, and demonstrates the process of creating stained glass.
+The film is shot mainly in black and white (due probably to budgetary restrictions) with colour stock reserved to show some of her finest stained glass work at the end of the film.

 To see more from The Department of Foreign Affairs Collection, click here.

 With kind permission of the Department of Foreign Affairs.